krishnakanthpps/PerfDashboard/README.md

 ## <a name="LogstashRun"> Run Logstash</a>
-2. Run Logstash using a script in the bin folder and the .conf file just created:
+1. Run Logstash using a script in the bin folder and the .conf file just created:

    ```
-   bin/logstash agent --debug -f logstash.conf
+   bin/logstash agent --configtest --debug -f logstash.conf
    ```

    See [list of command line flags](https://www.elastic.co/guide/en/logstash/current/_command_line_flags.html)